department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-active-duty.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="eligibility-2">Can I qualify for more than one VA education benefit?</button>
 <div id="eligibility-2" class="usa-accordion-content">

 Yes.
-If you're eligible for more than one benefit, you'll need to decide which to receive.
+You may qualify for more than one education benefit.
+If you're eligible for more than one, you'll need to decide which to receive.
 You can't receive benefits under more than one program at a time.

 We can help you make this decision.
 Call us at 1-888-GI-BILL-1 (<a href="tel:+18884424551">1-888-442-4551</a>), Monday through Friday, 8:00 a.m. to 7:00 p.m. (<abbr title="eastern time">ET</abbr>).
 If you have hearing loss, call TTY: 711.